 It is an ideal option for anyone looking for free dental work.
 Remote Area Medical (RAM) is one of the well renowned non-profit organizations that do free dental work across the country.
 They bring in several dentists from local practices and have all their chairs filled all day.
 First come, first served.
 ADA (American Dental Association) also organizes multiple events throughout the year to help patients suffering from dental problems.

 On a disadvantageous side, the dentists participating in these events generally offer a limited set of services.
 You might not get dental implant services, but you can surely get a free checkup.

 Patients often ask dentists for help with billing and extending time to pay the practice.
-Patient financing is an ideal solution to address these requests and is quite easy to implement.
-Patients apply for financing, and once approved, can access their credit to pay for treatment.
+Patient payment plans is an ideal solution to address these requests and is quite easy to implement.
+Patients apply for payment plans, and once approved, can access their credit to pay for treatment.
 The much-needed benefit for patients in this is they can move forward with the care they need immediately while paying a convenient monthly fee.

-The patient financing program is a perfect way to help patients get the dental work they need while managing the out-of-pocket costs.
-Because everyone has different financial needs, it is important that a patient must choose the right program in order to get the needed flexibility.
+The patient payment plans program is a perfect way to help patients get the dental work they need while managing the out-of-pocket costs.
+Because everyone has different payment plans needs, it is important that a patient must choose the right program in order to get the needed flexibility.